oktadev/devday-24-labs-demo-app/README.md

 [![Beyond Login: Personalize and Protect with Auth0 Forms for Actions](https://img.shields.io/badge/Visit-%20Beyond%20Login%3A%C2%A0Personalize%20and%20Protect%20with%20Auth0%20Forms%20for%20Actions-3f59e4?style=for-the-badge)](#todo-add-link)

-### Invite workflow using the Auth0 Organizations Invitation feature
+### Invite Workflow Using the Auth0 Organizations Invitation Feature

 Whether you're building a B2B SaaS or a B2C application, in this lab, you'll learn how to leverage the Member Invitation workflow provided by Auth0 Organizations to make onboarding users a whole lot easier!